newatoms/guides/atom-guide/readme.md

 * When writing in Markdown you can see a preview window.
 * Atom has a powerful find and replace function.

 When working local you can use this text editor together with [github desktop](https://desktop.github.com/) for a more seamless flow and even more magic.
 We use Atom together with Github to edit text and code; you can find our [Github guide here](../github-guide/readme.md).
+Github is our version control dictator, as till now we can't live without it.

 ## Handy shortcuts